 Your exhibition stand is your chance to shine at a trade show or industry event.
-With so many options out there, how can you possibly be expected to choose the right one for your business and exhibition goals?
+With so many options out there, choosing the best exhibition set-up can be a challenge.
 In this article, we will cover all the different types of exhibition stands and displays in-depth.
-Here is an overview of what we will be covering.

 There are lots of factors that you need to consider when choosing an exhibition stand such as budget and ease of assembly.
 For a simple overview of all of the types of exhibition stands, check out this chart.

-Clearly, the overall champion is the custom-modular.
-This is a sustainable, reusable and reconfigurable exhibition stand that allows you to display products, AV, and draw in crowds in a unique way.
+The custom-modular exhibition stand is a clear winner.
+This is a sustainable, reusable and reconfigurable exhibition solution that allows you to display products, AV, and draw in crowds in a unique way.
 Every business is different and you may find a different solution that will help you achieve your goals.

-There are loads of great reasons why your business should exhibit.
+There are plenty of reasons why your business should exhibit.
 But it’s not as easy as clicking your fingers and having hundreds of leads fall on to your lap.

-sing your exhibition takes time.
+Organising your exhibition takes time.
 At least 9-12 months before you exhibit you should be setting objectives, finding the right show, and deciding your budget.
-Before you know it it’s time to book a floor space and find an exhibition stand designer to make your booth dreams a reality.
+Then it’s time to book a floor space and find an exhibition stand designer to make your booth dreams a reality.

-An exhibition display provides you with 2D graphic that display your branded message.
+An exhibition display provides you with a 2D graphic that displays your branded message.
 These can stand alone, be fixed to the wall of a shell scheme or be fixed to each other to create a large format graphic.

-There’s a lot to get your head around but don’t panic.
 This exhibiting guide tells you everything you need to know about the different types of exhibition stands and displays.
-Feel confident choosing a trade show booth that matches your business and exhibition goals.

-The pull up banner is the quickest display to assemble.
-You can set up this display on your own in seconds.
-A standard pull up banner is 2 metres high, and the width can vary depending on your needs.
+The pull-up banner is the easiest exhibition display to assemble.
+You can set it up on your own in seconds.
+A standard pull-up banner is 2 metres high, and the width can vary depending on your needs.

-Pop up displays do just that, they pop up.
+Pop-up exhibition displays do just that, they pop up.
 They take slightly longer to assemble and you need to fix the graphics yourself.
-Usually, these are printed on to PVC or sheets of fabric, but recently we have seen exhibition stand designers using different materials such as cardboard or honeycomb board.
+Usually, these are printed onto PVC or sheets of fabric, but recently we have seen exhibition stand designers using different materials such as cardboard or honeycomb board.

-You will notice pull up and pop up displays used within shell scheme spaces.
+You will notice pull-up and pop-up displays used within shell scheme spaces.
 You can use pull up banners are as standalone displays whereas pop up displays can also line shell schemes walls.
-There ease of assembly, portability and low-cost make them a safe option for first-time exhibitors.
+Their ease of assembly, portability and low cost make them a safe option for first-time exhibitors.

-If you can’t decide between a pop up banner or a pull up display then here are the three key differences:
+If you can’t decide between a pop-up exhibition display or a pull-up banner then here are the three key differences:

-Pull up and pop ups are typically 2m high, but pop ups tend to be much wider.
-A typical pull up banner is 75cm – 100cm whereas a pop up display is between 2m and 4m.
+Pull-up and pop-up exhibition displays are typically 2m high, but pop-ups tend to be much wider.
+A typical pull-up banner is 75cm – 100cm whereas a pop-up display is between 2m and 4m.

-Pull up banners are extremely affordable, often costing less than £100.
-Pop up displays vary in price, as they do in size.
+Pull-up banners are extremely affordable, often costing less than £100.
+Pop-up exhibition displays vary in price, as they do in size.
 One of the biggest mistakes exhibitors make is choosing their display or exhibition stand based on its price, rather than its quality or ability to attract crowds in a busy hall.
-Although the cost will likely be an important factor, you should see it as a long term investment.
+Although the cost will likely be an important factor, you should see it as a long-term investment.

 Shell schemes are a type of exhibition stand in themselves because the structure is already there.
 The flooring is in, there are power sockets and lighting in place and the framework makes for an easy display option.

-A shell scheme space is a cost-effective exhibiting option.
+A shell scheme space is a cost-effective exhibition stand solution.
 It requires less management as the essentials are included in the package.
 You have options when it comes to the type of exhibition stand you want to use inside a shell scheme space.

 The framework can be used to display graphic panels.
 With this style of visuals, the outcome isn’t always perfect.
-When using shell scheme graphics your branding could be broken up with aluminium poles every metre.
+Your branding could be broken up with aluminium poles every metre.
 If you go for a seamless graphic, that covers the poles, you are relying on the structure and the graphic marrying up perfectly.
 This is always a bit of a lottery.

-The final way to use this type of exhibition stand is to mix ‘n’ match the available options.
+The final way to use this type of exhibition stand is to combine the available options.
 Depending on the size of your shell scheme you could create a custom modular structure and still have graphic panels in the shell scheme framework.
-This is most commonly demonstrated with pull up banners and shell scheme graphic panels, which is an extremely cost-effective way of mix ‘n’ matching different display options.
+This is most commonly demonstrated with pull up banners and shell scheme graphic panels, which is an extremely cost-effective way of combining different exhibition display options.

-Modular displays are made up of different blocks which can be constructed for an exhibition and then taken down, stored and reused.
+Modular exhibition displays are made up of different blocks which link together to give a seamless graphic.
+It can be constructed for an exhibition and then taken down, stored and reused.
 This makes it a sustainable exhibiting option.
-Essentially, this type of display bridges the gap between pull up banners and pop up displays and the exhibition stands we will cover later in this guide.
+Essentially, this type of display bridges the gap between pull-up banners and pop-up displays and the more elaborate exhibition stands we will cover later in this guide.

-Building a modular display is similar to building a tent.
-You connect poles to form a pop up structure which you fix graphics on to.
-The result is a large graphic that looks like several banners or pop ups stuck together to fit your space.
+Building a modular exhibition stand is similar to building a tent.
+You connect poles to form a pop-up structure which you fix graphics on to.
+The result is a large graphic that looks like several banners or pop-ups stuck together to fit your space.

-Basic modular displays are good options for exhibitors on a low budget however, these stands will leave you with elements of the structure on show.
+Basic modular exhibition stands are good options for exhibitors on a low budget, however, these stands will leave you with elements of the structure on show.
 The feet take up a considerable amount of floor space, something worth noting if you need room for a meeting area or to display products.

-A custom modular stand has all the perks of a basic modular exhibit.
-It is a reusable system, but a custom modular exhibition stand is also 100% reconfigurable.
+A custom-modular exhibition stand has all the perks of a basic modular exhibit.
+It is a reusable system that is easy to pack away, transport and store, but a custom modular exhibition stand is also 100% reconfigurable.
 This means you can use it at every event and adapt the shape of it to suit your needs.

 What makes this type of stand better than its basic counterparts is the design.
-A custom modular exhibition stand can be built to your specs, for any floor space including shell scheme and space only.
+A custom-modular exhibition stand gives you a unique solution that will stand out.
+It can be built to your specs, to fit any floor space including shell scheme and space only.

 Walking around an expo, you’ll notice how many businesses use basic displays with cabinets.
-A bespoke custom modular allows you to build showcases into your exhibition stand, use seamless floor to ceiling graphics, lighting, and AV to attract attention.
+A bespoke custom-modular exhibition stand allows you to build showcases into your exhibition stand, use seamless floor to ceiling graphics, lighting, and AV to attract attention.
 Take a look at our portfolio to see how effective these features are.

 Custom modular exhibitions are an example of sustainable exhibiting.
 The framework is reusable and reconfigurable so you can continue to use your stand throughout your entire exhibition calendar.
 Yet, there is absolutely no compromise on design – this type of exhibition stand will look great and is a fantastic conversation starter.

 HB Ingredients recently won the Best Small Stand Award at the Ice Cream and Artisanal Food Expo.
 They used custom design elements to create their own immersive ice cream parlour experience.
-This would not have been possible with an exhibition display.
+This would not have been possible with this type of exhibition display.

-There is no denying that type of exhibition stand is more expensive.
-This is why a custom modular stand is better suited to serious exhibitors.
-That being said, you should see this cost as an investment because you can reuse your stand over and over again.
-Overall, you’ll be dramatically reducing the exhibition stands cost per show each time, while also making the impact you need.
+Although this type of exhibition stand is a little more expensive, you should see it as an investment because you can reuse your stand many times.
+Overall, the exhibition stand cost per show will be less while the impact will be great.

-A custom build has the advantage of being unique.
-Often, exhibition stand contractors will go out of their way to architect something gravity defying.
-The entire exhibition stand is built at the event for you using materials like MDF, PVC, metals, glass, paints and vinyl so the only limit is your imagination.
+A custom-build has the advantage of being unique.
+Often, exhibition stand contractors will go out of their way to design something gravity defying.
+The entire exhibition stand is built at the event for you, using materials like MDF, PVC, metal, glass, paint and vinyl, so the only limit is your imagination.

-Custom build stands give you authority at trade show.
-People know they are more expensive than other exhibiting solutions, and the prime locations help to establish your brands reputation within the industry.
+Custom-build stands to give you authority at a trade show.
+Others will know they are more expensive than other exhibition displays, and the prime locations help to establish your brand’s reputation within the industry.

 You can build whatever structure you want, including meeting rooms and office spaces.
 The shapes that can be constructed offer you a real competitive advantage.

-A massive disadvantage of custom builds is the cost and the generally negative environmental impact.
-Each stand is built for one event, usually using harmful materials, and with few reusable elements.
+However, the disadvantage of custom-builds is the cost and the generally negative environmental impact.
+Each stand is built for one event, often using harmful materials, and with few reusable elements.
 After the show, the custom-build stand is likely torn down and disposed of.
-You don’t have to take a Greta Thunberg standpoint to understand the effects that this could have on the environment and your businesses reputation.
+You don’t have to take a Greta Thunberg standpoint to understand the effects that this could have on the environment and your business’s reputation.

-The single use of a custom build means that you can expect to pay the full price of the stand every time you attend an event.
-This is the exact opposite of the way the pricing system works with a custom modular exhibition stand.
+The single-use of a custom-build exhibition stand means that you can expect to pay the full price of the stand every time you attend an event.
+This is the exact opposite of the way the pricing system works with a custom-modular type of exhibition stand.

 Making sure you choose the right exhibition stand is imperative to your success at a show.
 Your team will perform better if they feel confident about the way the stand looks.
-This guide tells you everything you need to know about the six types of exhibition stands to help you make the right choice.
+This guide tells you everything you need to know about the five types of exhibition stand to help you make the right choice.

-Custom modular exhibition stands clearly come out on top for sustainability, dynamic design, cost-effectiveness and impact.
-We’re not biased, we just know a good thing when we see one.
-Depending on your needs, you may find a better solution in this exhibition guide.
+Custom-modular exhibition stands come out on top for sustainability, dynamic design, cost-effectiveness and impact.
+However, depending on your needs, you may find a better solution in this exhibition guide.

 If you’d like to speak to one of our experts and talk through your options then give our design team a call on 01202 723 500 or email them at email@example.com.